JeremiahKaren/35percent.github.io/_posts/2020-08-22-southwark-responds-to-shopping-centre-campaigners.md

 ## What Southwark must do

-There is now less than a month to go before the shopping centre closes.
+With less than a month to go before the shopping centre closes Southwark must pay the unallocated traders the outstanding amounts of the Business Transition Grant and the allocated traders the money they need to fit-out their new premises and this needs to be done immediately.

-Pay the unallocated traders the outstanding amounts of the Business Transition Grant immediately Pay the allocated traders the money they need to fit-out their new premises immediately
+The traders and thier supporters have not been idle

 [^1]: [Elephant and Castle Shopping Centre s106 Agreement](https://www.docdroid.net/wIuSC8m/shoppingcentres106-pdf) pg 113